THINGS TO DO:

 Under the ambient glow of city light, it's impossible to see more than a few hundred stars.
 Not so in a dark sky preserve free from artificial light where star systems wheel freely across the night sky and modern civilization seems but a dream.

 It's late August in Cypress Hills Interprovincial Park and the Summer Star Party is in full swing.
-We leave the group to lay down in the meadow, looking for familiar constellations, just like we did as kids.
+We wander off to lie on our backs in the meadow, looking for familiar constellations, just like we did as kids.
 This place has the highest elevation in the country east of the Rockies and the night skies are spectacular.

-In September, we'll take our families and join the Royal Astronomical Society of Canada (RASC) in the Beaver Hills Dark Sky Preserve to peer through telescopes at galaxies millions of light years away.
+At summer’s end, we'll meet up with the Edmonton Centre of the Royal Astronomical Society of Canada (RASC) in the Beaver Hills Dark Sky Preserve to peer through telescopes at galaxies millions of light years away.
 Soon Waterton-Glacier International Peace Park will have received its RASC dark sky designation and we can take a trip down there.
 Wood Buffalo National Park has its designation now, eclipsing Jasper as the world's largest.
+That’s on the bucket list.

 The Sky's the Limit

-To learn more about all things astronomical, check out the resources page on the RASC website.
+To learn more about all things astronomical, check out the resources page on the main RASC website.